On the Bergman metric of symmetric spaces: Proofs of the main results

-\begin{remark} \rm With regards to Theorem \ref{THM-pseudoconvexlocsymmetric}, we remark that the uniformization in \cite{UnifThm2} actually holds for a more general class of K{\"a}hler manifolds, that is, Stein manifolds such that their Bergman space \begin{itemize} \item is nontrivial and base-point free; \item separates points; \item separates holomorphic dimensions. \end{itemize} This conditions ensure that the Bergman kernel and metric of the manifold are well-defined and that it is possible to define a Bergman-Bochner map, which turns out to be injective.
-Since a Stein Hermitian symmetric space is of noncompact type and the work of Calabi holds for real analytic K{\"a}hler manifolds, our methods can be applied to this more general setting.
-Thus, Theorem \ref{THM-completelocsymmetric} and Theorem \ref{THM-pseudoconvexlocsymmetric} hold for Stein manifolds that satisfy the above mentioned conditions. \end{remark}
+\begin{remark} \rm Notice that the authors of \cite{UnifThm2} extend the uniformization theorem mentioned above for bounded pseudoconvex domains to Stein manifolds whose Bergman metric has constant holomorphic sectional curvature, provided that their Bergman space satisfies the following conditions: \begin{itemize} \item it is nontrivial and base-point free; \item it separates points; \item it separates holomorphic directions. \end{itemize} These assumptions guarantee that the Bergman kernel and the Bergman metric are well-defined, and they allow one to define the Bergman--Bochner map, which in this setting is injective.
+Using similar techniques, one can extend Theorem~\ref{THM-completelocsymmetric} and Theorem~\ref{THM-pseudoconvexlocsymmetric} to Stein manifolds satisfying the above conditions and the local symmetry of the Bergman metric hypothesis. \end{remark}

-\begin{remark} \rm With regards to \cite{UnifThm3}, it is natural to ask whether a parallel result is obtained by removing the assumption of pseudoconvexity of the domain.
+\begin{remark} \rm With regards to \cite{UnifThm3}, it is natural to ask whether a parallel result can be obtained by removing the assumption of pseudoconvexity of the domain.
 In Theorem \ref{THM-pseudoconvexlocsymmetric} we proved, using only the local symmetry condition, that the bounded locally symmetric domain is biholomorphic to an open subset of a bounded symmetric domain with the property that the Bergman metric of such open subset is, after eventually rescaling, the Bergman metric of the bounded symmetric domain.
 Since the analogue of this fact in the constant holomorphic sectional curvature setting is the starting point in \cite{UnifThm3}, we pose the following: \begin{conjecture} Let $\Omega \subset \mathbb{C}^n$, $n \geq 1$, be a bounded domain.
-If $\nabla R^\Omega = 0$, then there exist $\widetilde\Omega \subset \mathbb{C}^n$ bounded symmetric domain and $E \subset \widetilde\Omega$ of zero Lebesgue measure over which $A^2(\widetilde\Omega \smallsetminus E)$ functions extend holomorphically to $\widetilde\Omega$, such that $\Omega \cong \widetilde\Omega \smallsetminus E$. \end{conjecture} \end{remark}
+If $\nabla R^\Omega = 0$, then there exist $\widetilde\Omega \subset \mathbb{C}^n$ bounded symmetric domain and $E \subset \widetilde\Omega$ of zero Lebesgue measure over which $A^2(\widetilde\Omega \setminus E)$ functions extend holomorphically to $\widetilde\Omega$, such that $\Omega \cong \widetilde\Omega \setminus E$. \end{conjecture} \end{remark}